JoaoGadelha/credere/README.md

 ### Grid display

 The app displays a 5x5 grid.
-Each cell in the grid represents a possible coordinate for the position of the probe.
-The probe is represented by a cell with red background and a white chevron, which represents the probe orientation.
+Each cell in the grid represents a possible coordinate for the position of the probe, which is represented by a cell with red background and a white chevron.
+This last element represents the probe orientation.
 The image below represents the configuration of the probe the moment it has landed, in position (0,0) facing the right direction.

 <p align="center">
   <img src="./init_configuration.png" width="50%">
 </p>

 <img src="./result.png" width="100%">